Vikram is an experienced game developer with a strong background in games programming, people-management, and education.

 - Introduction to Games Scripting (Unreal Engine blueprints)

 - Advanced Games Programming (Unreal Engine C++)

-- Researcher with the Engage Research Cluster, working on Augmented and Mixed Reality technologies.
+- Developer for the Engage Research Cluster, specialising in Augmented and Mixed Reality technologies and mobile game development.

 - Organiser of the bi-annual Sunshine Game Jam, bringing industry professionals and students together to create games.

 Involvement in a wide variety of projects across a spectrum of technologies and disciplines.
 Notable contributions include:

 - Developed contributions to the Universe Engine, an in-house HTML 5/node.js game engine, including the network stack.

 - Implemented several applications for clients within the Universe Engine, such as a real-time data tracking app for NASA’s International Space Station.